kw90/known-pose-api/csharp-client/README.md

-# KnownPoses - the C# library for the Known Pose API
+# KnownPose - the C# library for the Known Pose API

 Get and set (accurate) semantic poses for an environment.